by Sirius Fourside – Grow smarter: LEDs for weed, setting up right, sick plant fixes, effective nutrients, reliable seeds.

 How to Water Cannabis Plants

-1. Soil – Wait until the top inch of your medium feels dry (or the pot feels light).
+Soil – Wait until the top inch of your medium feels dry before watering again.

-Note: If you have small plants in a big container, give only a little water at first, maybe just a couple cups at a time.
-You want to be providing just enough water that it dries up within a few days.
+Note: If you have small seedlings in a big container, be extra careful not to overwater.
+Give only 2-3 cups (500-750 mL) at a time in a circle around the base of a seedling every 2-3 days.
+You want to provide just enough water that it dries up within a few days.
 If the medium is completely dry by the next day, you need to give more water at a time.
 If it’s taking more than 3-4 days to dry out, you need to give less water at a time until the plant is a little bigger and drinking more.

 The fact is, most types of grow lights will work just fine under the right circumstances.
 If you’re somewhat new to growing indoors and are having a hard time deciding on a grow light, here’s what I would recommend: